inertia7/timeSeries_sp500_R/reports/int7x_write_up.md

 ## Box-Cox Forecast

 *Box-Cox transformations* are generally used to transform non-normally distributed data to become approximately normal!
-Although we do not think this an appropriate transformation for our data set, we still included it because it's a useful transformation to do especially since most real time data is not approximately *normally distributed*.
+Although we do not think this an appropriate transformation for our data set, it is still included in our analysis because it's a useful transformation to do especially since most real time data is not approximately *normally distributed*.

 	lambda <- BoxCox.lambda(sp500_TR)
 	fit_sp500_BC <- ar(BoxCox(sp500_TR,lambda))